z0on/GO_MWU/README.md

 	the fraction of significant genes (measure = 1) within a GO category.

 -	The legend giving the correspondence of the fonts to significance thresholds.
-The method corrects the p-values using Benjamini-Hochberg false discovery rate procedure.
+The method corrects the p-values using Benjamini-Hochberg false discovery rate procedure except when analyzing WGCNA modules; in that case the false discovery rate is determined from ten permutations where significance measures are randomly shuffled among genes.
 	To set different thresholds for plotting, change parameters 'level1', 'level2' and 'level3' in gomwuPlot.